 He saw success within the military, when he was able to coach a highly successful team before alter moving to the New York Giants as an offensive coordinator.
 It was rumoured that the then president, JFK, begged Lombardi to return to coach the military team, but he refused and instead worked within the NFL.

-He had 8 years as head coach to the Green Bay Packers and in that time, he went on to win a staggering 6 Super Bowls, a feat and record that has never been beaten to this day from a single coach at one club.
-Lombardi was known for being beyond meticulous and after his death in 1970, the Super Bowl trophy was renamed the Lombardi trophy as a mark of respect to his dedication to the sport.
+He had 8 years as head coach to the Green Bay Packers and in that time, he went on to win a staggering five Conference Championships, along with the first two Super Bowls in 1967 and 1968.
+Lombardi was known for being beyond meticulous and after his death in 1970, aged just 57, the Super Bowl trophy was renamed the Lombardi trophy as a mark of respect to his dedication to the sport.

 Super Bowl Rings